PoisotLab/ms_straight_lines/manuscript.md

 | $(S^2 - (S - 1))p + S - 1$ | $\mu$     | average value of $p$                | 0.086 | 0.0037 |
 |                            | $\phi$    | concentration around value of $\mu$ | 24.3  | 2.4    |

 Table: Parameter estimates for all models.
-Mean and standard deviation (SD) is given for each parameter. {#tbl:parameters}
+Mean and standard deviation (SD) are given for each parameter. {#tbl:parameters}

 Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous works.
 We found a value of 2.2 for $b$ of the LSSL model (+@tbl:parameters), which is close to the original value of approximately 2 [@CoheBria84].
-Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with original estimate of 0.14 [@Mart92].
+Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with original estimates of 0.14 [@Mart92].
 Finally, the parameter values we found for the power law were also comparable to earlier estimates [@BrosOstl04].
 All of these models were fit with a negative binomial observation model, which has an additional parameter,